BECOME A MERIT SCHOLAR

-Community: MERIT Scholars possess strong communication and problem solving skills in group settings.
+Family: MERIT Scholars form a strong bond with their MERIT family.
 They are willing to work together and support other MERIT Scholars during times of need.

 Ownership: MERIT Scholars have a deep understanding of how present actions directly lead to future consequences, not only for themselves, but more importantly for those around them.